aesara-devs/aesara/doc/extending/ctype.rst

             %(name)s = 0.0;
             """ % dict(name = name)

 This function has to initialize the double we declared previously to a suitable value.
 This is useful if we want to avoid dealing with garbage values, especially if our data type is a pointer.
-This is not going to be called for all Variables with the ``double`` type.
-Indeed, if a Variable is an input that we pass from Python, we will want to extract that input from a Python object, therefore it is the ``c_extract`` method that will be called instead of ``c_init``.
-You can therefore not assume, when writing ``c_extract``, that the initialization has been done (in fact you can assume that it *hasn't* been done).
+This is not going to be called for all :class:`Variable`\s with the ``double`` type.
+Indeed, if a :class:`Variable` is an input that we pass from Python, we will want to extract that input from a Python object, therefore it is the :meth:`COp.c_extract` method that will be called instead of :meth:`COp.c_init`.
+You can therefore not assume, when writing :meth:`COp.c_extract`, that the initialization has been done (in fact you can assume that it *hasn't* been done).

-``c_init`` will typically be called on output Variables, but in general you should only assume that either ``c_init`` or ``c_extract`` has been called, without knowing for sure which of the two.
+:meth:`COp.c_init` will typically be called on output :class:`Variable`\s, but in general you should only assume that either :meth:`COp.c_init` or :meth:`COp.c_extract` has been called, without knowing for sure which of the two.